redxtech/pingbot/readme.md

  - set your nickname to a string of random characters (most fun when on a server where users can't change their own nicknames)
  - send you a random insult through dms
- - replying with an ascii chad face
+ - replying with an ascii chad face or rock look
  - one more secret bonus feature you'll have to wait and find out (spoilers in source code)

 ### pingbot love